Western Wolves FC

 The Western Wolves Football Club is an association football club based in the western suburbs of Melbourne, Victoria, Australia.

 Representing the Western Zone in the Victorian Champions League, as one of twelve teams competing, Western Wolves represent all the clubs from the West region of Melbourne.

 Western Wolves home ground is in Caroline Springs, Victoria.
 The club kit supplier is Adidas, and the colours of Western Wolves are Yellow, black and white.
 The away colours are Red, black and white.

 Early Days of the Western Wolves

 The Western Wolves was founded in 2008 as "Western FC".
-The club's homeground was VU Wydnham Sporting Complex in Werribee, Victoria.
+The club's homeground was VU Wyndham Sporting Complex in Werribee, Victoria.
 The Western FC was a very strong team in its first season, which was then known as Summer League and finished with 2 Premiership titles in the U15 boys, and U13 girls, with many other teams making Semi-Finals, but none of the Western teams won the Championship.